 Registering to vote

 The Electoral Registration Officer produces the Register of Electors for the council.
 You must be on this to be able to vote in elections.
-You can now apply to get on the Electoral Register up to 12 working days before an election.

 Who is Eligible to Register?